diogro/SBM_manuscript/main.md

 @Marcucio2011-nq], even if local integrating processes are not always detectable in the final trait covariance structure [@Hallgrimsson2009-yd;
 @Mitteroecker2007-xq].
-These constraints are easy to visualize, morphological traits like bones and muscle have to fit together, and individuals in which perturbations are large enough to disrupt this are not viable.
-The result is a modularity pattern that is kept stable by these structural constraints.
+These constraints are easy to visualize, as morphological traits like bones and muscle have to fit together in order to function, and individuals in which perturbations are large enough to disrupt these couplings are not viable.
+The result is a modularity pattern that is kept stable by these structural and functional constraints [@Cheverud2004-ov; @Cheverud1984-mi; @Porto2009-pi].
-No such clear structural constraints exists on gene expression, and the interaction between groups of genes can happen through much more dynamic and varied mechanisms.
-While we might expect related genes to be co-expressed, non-linear phenomena can lead to a complete decoupling of the expression levels of co-expressed genes.
+However, no such clear structural and physical constraints exists on gene expression, and the interaction between groups of genes can happen through much more dynamic and varied mechanisms.
+While we might expect related genes to be co-expressed and therefore highly correlated, non-linear phenomena can lead to a complete decoupling of the expression levels of co-expressed genes.
 For example, the effect of gene A on gene B could have a saturation point after which increasing expression gene A no longer leads to higher levels of gene B, and no correlation is detected in this regime, even if the genes are co-expressed.
+The marked difference in the level of modularity across the two tissues in our samples illustrate just how variable modularity can be, even within the same population.
-Furthermore, modularity is not a necessary feature of biological organization [even in the case of evolvability, see @Pavlicev2011-xm; @Roseman2009-kk], and only searching for modularity can blind us to alternative organizations.
+Furthermore, modularity is not a necessary feature of biological organization [even in the case of evolvability, see @Pavlicev2011-xm; @Roseman2009-kk], and only searching for modularity can blind us to alternative organizations, as we have shown.
 Indeed, the profound interconnectedness of gene regulation networks has led to a small revolution in our understanding of disease and complex traits [@Boyle2017-re].

+The very high dimensionality of gene co-expression networks also allow for genes to be similar in ways that do not lead to high correlations.
+For example, two genes might be connected to the same genes in different modules, but not among themselves.
+This similarity would likely be missed by modularity maximization, because these genes would not form a classic assortative unit---meanwhile, the SBM would correctly identify these genes connecting two modules as being similar due to their shared connectivity pattern.
+Having accesses to these types of blocks, that are real but non-assortative, could bring new insight into the organization of gene co-expression networks.

 One aspect we did not explore here is the estimation of the gene co-expression network itself, before any attempt at finding communities.
-Both methods used weighted networks, fully connected ones for the WGCNA and MMC pipelines (as per these method's suggested workflow) and a sparser network for the SBM model fitting, due to computational constraints.
-Estimating these weights is an error prone process, as we are estimating many more weights than we have measured individuals, leading to potentially poor estimates.
-While the procedure we used here is common place, there are more principled ways of building co-expression networks, and this is an aspect of the usual transcriptomics workflow that could potentially see massive improvements.
-Methods like the graphical lasso have been used in this context, and the expectation is that these inferred networks should provide a much higher signal to noise ratio with regards to gene associations.
-Additionally, it is possible to combine community detection via the SBM with network inference, simultaneously using information about community structure to inform the network inference and vice-versa.
+Both types of methods used weighted networks: fully connected ones for the WGCNA and MMC pipelines (as per these method's suggested workflow) and a sparser network for the SBM model fitting, due to computational constraints.
+Estimating these weights (gene expression correlations) is an error prone process, as we are estimating many more weights than we have measured individuals, leading to potentially poor estimates [@Schafer2005-ld].
+While the procedures we used here are common place, there are more principled ways of building co-expression networks [@Peel2022-bq], and this is an aspect of the usual transcriptomics workflow that could potentially see massive improvements in the near future.
+Methods like the graphical lasso have been used in this context [@Lingjaerde2021-fp;
+@Seal2023-qn; @Lyu2018-ac], and the expectation is that, when compared to fully connected or thresholded networks, these inferred networks should provide much better estimates of gene-gene connections and weights.
+Additionally, it is possible to combine community detection via the SBM with network inference, simultaneously using information about community structure to inform the network inference and vice-versa [@Peixoto2019-cj].

 When compared to other community detection methods, there are several practical advantages offered by the SBM.
 For example, one clear advantage of the SBM